Augusto Barcia Trelles: Private life

 Throughout his life he was the author of several works of a juridical-political and historical nature.
 In addition to Spanish, he was also fluent in Italian, French, English and German.

 He was a member of the Ateneo de Madrid from 1908, an institution in which he was very active and held positions of responsibility, such as general secretary and president (a position he held between December 1932 and June 1933).
 Between 1925 and 1926 he was president of the Royal Spanish Athletics Federation.
 He was also a member of the Madrid Press Association (from 1916) and of the Association of Friends of the Soviet Union, the latter of which was formed in 1933.

 Masonic activity

-Augusto Barcia was an distinguished Mason.
+Augusto Barcia was a distinguished Mason.
 Having been initiated in the Madrilenian lodge Ibérica in 1910, he developed an important work in the Masonic institution to the point that he was elected Grand Master of the Gran Oriente Español in 1921.
 After the death of Enrique Gras Morillo, on December 9, 1928. he was elected Sovereign Grand Commendator of the Supreme Council of the 33rd Degree for Spain of the Ancient and Accepted Scottish Rite, a position he held until 1933, year in which he resigned because he understood that Freemasonry should be separated from any political activity, arguing his resignation as follows: